rocky-linux/documentation/docs/books/nvchad/additional_software.md

 sudo dnf install lazygit
 ```

 Once installed we open a terminal and type the command `lazygit` and an interface similar to this will appear:

 ![LazyGit UI](images/lazygit_ui.png)

-With the <kbd>x</kbd> key, we can bring up the menu with all available commands.
+With the ++x++ key, we can bring up the menu with all available commands.

 ![LazyGit UI](images/lazygit_menu.png)